 Thank you.

-It's not going to be any time soon.
+It's not going to be anytime soon.

 I just signed up through the end of 2020.

-Ideas bull Trump comes over here and tries to rally at where we belong.
+Trump comes over here and tries to rally at where we belong.

-You know, Donald Trump.
+You know, f ⁇ Donald Trump.

-This is the voice of the people.
+You don't make this go viral because he's the voice of the people.

-Kids are very angry.
+These kids are very angry.

 We are very angry.